Chapter 16:

 Behave heart—and other bits.
 I thought to myself as a tickle in my chest triggered a cough.

 “Pretty brazen for a kid who we had to save like, what, eight—nine times?”
-The leader of the trio huffed as she opened her arms and pressed a hand to her chest.
+The gorgeous figure at the forefront of the trio huffed as she opened her arms and pressed a hand to her sizeable chest.
 “Anyways—name’s Rionriv Singlemoon, your saviour.
 And this is my triop—”

 “Aesandoral Thantossa.”
-The elf leapt forward eagerly with a big smile.
+The elf leapt forward, hands tucked behind her back as she swayed adorably.
 “I-I’m glad you’re feeling better!”

 “You too—last I saw you, I think you took a pretty bad hit to the head.”

 “O-Oh, yeah.
 It-it’s not the first time.”
-Aesandoral giggled as she fiddled with a small piece of her hair.
+Aesandoral giggled as she fiddled with a small piece of her hair, flashing me a sweet smile.
 “And probably not the last—"

-“And I’m Sharzin Thistlewillow,” The groundling spoke up as she stepped forward.
+“And I’m Sharzin Thistlewillow,” The final figure spoke as she stepped forward.
 “You don’t give up, do you?
-It’s impressive.”
+It’s impressive.
+And stupid.”

 Crap!
 Why did I say that?!
 That’ll raise an eyebrow or two.
 Breathe.
 Why would it?
 Yeah, maybe they’ll let it slide.